natemollica-nm/HashiCorp-Consul/README.md

 # Vagrant Consul Cluster

-A 3-Node [Consul][a01] cluster (variant of [vagrant-consul-cluster][a16]) with 2-node compute client resources to run services on to demonstrate how Consul works, and to learn about how it operates.
+A 6-Node [Consul][a01] cluster ( variant of [vagrant-consul-cluster][a16] ) with 2-node compute client resources to run services on to demonstrate how Consul works, and to learn about how it operates.

 ## Prerequisites